dddeveloperrr/youtube-leecher/README.md

                                                       In the name of God

-this is a simple desktopm software written in java to get youtube videos links from it's HTML sources
+this is a simple desktop software written in java to get youtube videos links from it's HTML sources

 No further explanation is needed, the source code is self explanetory!